-Many previous generations of The Unit Configuration window permits the user to select the number Binloop products are supported of reproducers in the Binloop.
-The Digital Binloop HD has 8 slots. by the Binloop Software.
+Many previous generations of by the Binloop Software.

+The Unit Configuration window permits the user to select the number Binloop products are supported of reproducers in the Binloop.
+The Digital Binloop and Video Binloop both have 16 slots.

 Control Port Protocol